zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/18-sinhala-google.md

 Freed, freed from the genus, freed from habitat, freed from profit.
-In fame Freed, freed from praise, freed from pleasure, freed from the robe, Get rid of pindapatha, get rid of senasana, get rid of sick medicine Freed, freed from Sutras, freed from discipline, freed from Abhidharma, Got rid of the armpit.
+In fame Freed, freed from praise, freed from pleasure, freed from the robe, Get rid of pindapatha, get rid of senasana, get rid of sick medicine Freed, freed from Suttas, freed from discipline, freed from Abhidharma, Got rid of the armpit.
 Freed from the pindapathikanga, from the pansukulikanga Freed, from the Thechivarikanga, the Sapadanacharikanga, the Khalupacchabhaktikanga, From the nasal passages, from the rectum, from the first meditation, from the second meditation,